andreaclemente96/AndreaClementeUrena/index.md

          .
 The work focused on gene organization, introns, UTR regions, and interspecies conservation, employing sequence analysis, functional annotation, and tools such as MEME for conserved motif discovery.
         </p>
         <p>
-         This study was conducted under the supervision of Dr. José María Requena at CBMSO (Centro de Biología Molecular Severo Ochoa, CSIC-UAM), contributing to the functional and evolutionary understanding of ribosomal machinery in kinetoplastid parasites, which hold significant biomedical relevance.
+         This study was conducted under the supervision of Dr. José María Requena at CBMSO (Centro de Biología Molecular Severo Ochoa, CSIC-UAM), contributing to the functional and evolutionary understanding of ribosomal machinery in kinetoplastid parasites, which are of significant biomedical relevance.
         </p>
         <p>
          <strong>